scikit-learn/ml-benchmarks/doc/index.rst

 and `MiLK <http://luispedro.org/software/milk>`_.
 Code for running the benchmarks can be retrieved `it's github repository <http://github.com/scikit-learn>`_.

-We also plot the score on a validation dataset for all algorithms.
+We also print the score on a validation dataset for all algorithms.
 For classification algorithms, it's the fraction of correctly classified samples, for regression algorithms it's the mean squared error and for k-means it's the inertia criterion.